 Many machine learning algorithms rely on statistical models, such as ridge and lasso regression.
 The statistics community has derived precise theoretical results of these models, including their asymptotic properties or the construction of confidence intervals for parameters.
 They enable model interpretation, robust inference and causal statements.
 Such results are mostly still missing in machine learning world, because the models that are used there are inherently complex.

 In this workshop we bring together the research communities of statistics and machine learning to foster a discussion between the two fields and develop research synergies.
 The workshop takes place on-line the whole day of 18/September.
-Depending on the COVID-19 status at the time a restricted physical presence version might also take place.
 The workshop will feature talks by:

 Prof. Giacomo De Giorgi, UNIGE, GSEM,